Achievements of finalists to be celebrated and winners revealed at the Scotland’s Towns Conference next month

-The finalists have been announced for the inaugural Scotland Loves Local Awards.
+The finalists have been announced for the second annual Scotland Loves Local Awards.

 Individuals, businesses and community organisations from across the country are in the running for the accolades after being nominated by people who have seen and felt the positive impact of their work.